kotlin-orm/ktorm/hexo-docs/source/en/operators.md

 | exists               | exists               | Ktorm: exists(Employees.select())<br />SQL: exists (select * from t_employee) |
 | notExists            | not exists           | Ktorm: notExists(Employees.select())<br />SQL: not exists (select * from t_employee) |

-These operators can be divided into two groups by implementation way:
+These operators can be divided into two groups by the implementation way:

 **Overloaded Kotlin built-in operators:** This group of operators are generally used to implement basic arithmetic operators (such as plus, minus, times, etc).
 Because of operator overloading, they are used just like real arithmetic performs, for example, `Employees.salary + 1000`.
 But actually, they just create SQL expressions instead, those expressions will be translated into the corresponding operators in SQL by `SqlFormatter`.
 Here is the implementation of the plus operator, we can see that it just creates a `BinaryExpression<T>`: